alexisagostini/Tuto-2/README.md

 "2020/01/01:2024/12/31[PDAT]"

 # Host organism
-"Homo sapiens[Host]" Host work only if it mensionned on the title ( sometime must be ignored or sited with "Gallus gallus[Host]"    # chicken
+"Homo sapiens[Host]" [Host] works only if it mensionned on the title ( sometime must be ignored or sited with [All feature] "Gallus gallus[Host]"    # chicken
 "Sus scrofa[Host]"       # pig